kennysmithed/oels2021/oels_assignment_faq.md

 Yes absolutely!
 As long as it's a proper paper and not just e.g. a 200 word abstract.

-### A couple of the papers I want to use do involve online experiments, but bot crowdsourcing - e.g. participants were recruited via email and social networking sites.
+### A couple of the papers I want to use do involve online experiments, but not crowdsourcing - e.g. participants were recruited via email and social networking sites.
 Is it still OK to use those papers?

 Yes absolutely!